Afshana123/networking/practical_work.md

 ## Explanation of the ARP

-ARP sends a signal and sees who has got the IP
+ARP sends a signal and sees who have got the IP address

-The router will receive the broadcast request and act like a hos idea of a switch - if it doesn't know where the request is supposed to go then it sends it to everyone send its to everyone in the broadcast domain
+The router will receive the broadcast request and act like a host

+The idea of a switch is that if it doesn't know where the request is supposed to go then it sends it to everyone in the broadcast domain.

+For example in our three switch packet tracer exercises we did:

-PC0 sending a request to PC3.1
+PC0 sends a request to PC3.1
-PC0 found out that its not on the same network so now it communicates with the router - gets the mac address of the router and router behvaes a host - whenever the device understands IP addresses, it will stop the broadcast. only switches in layer 3 dont understand the broadcast - to commucation with pc3, we had to do 3 broadcasts - the routers communicate to exchange data - it needs the mac address of the router in order to communicate - router will check the the static routing - router 1 recognised the network and send an ARP broadcast
+PC0 found out that its not on the same network so now it communicates with the router - gets the mac address of the router and the router behaves as a host - whenever the device understands the IP address, it will stop the broadcast.

+only switches in layer 3 don't understand the broadcast - to commucation with pc3, we had to do 3 broadcasts - the routers communicate to exchange data - it needs the mac address of the router in order to communicate - router will check the static routing - router 1 recognised the network and send an ARP broadcast

-Many attacks happens on ARP and ICMP
+Many attacks happen on ARP and ICMP
-PCO NEEDS TO KNOW THE MAC ACCDRESS of interface that takes place on router 1 and then router 1 will need know the interface of the MAC address at router 1 and router 1 recognises the network and will need to know the MAC adrress interface at PC1